How to Improve Sales to Delivery Handoffs

 What improves it

-The best handoff workflows make stage changes trigger the next operational setup automatically.
+The best handover setups make stage changes trigger the next setup automatically.

 Stage-change automations that create delivery or onboarding tasks immediately.